lin-lin/MATH54/README.md

 **Piazza page:** General questions about the course and its content, which might be of interest to other students, can be asked on the [piazza page](https://piazza.com/berkeley/spring2020/math54001).

 ## Announcement

+- The first discussion session starts on 1/23 (Thursday).
+- If you find the final exam conflicts with your schedule, **please immediately switch to one of the other sessions, no later than 1/31/2020 (Friday).**

 ## Part 1.
 Linear algebra, first half.